“There is no angry Stoic.”— Donald Robertson, author & philosopher

 What do the Stoics believe about anger?

 The Stoics hold that our anger is not because of another person’s behavior, but due to our opinion of their behavior.
 They feel that anger is a justified offense rather than an impulsive action, and angry acts are driven by a desire to repay suffering.
-Also, that anger is a destructive emotion that we must control and eliminate.
+And that anger is a destructive emotion that we must control and eliminate.

 “Anger, for the Stoics, is not an impulsive, instinctive reaction.
-It is, rather, the cognitive assent that such initial reactions to the offending action or words are in fact justified.”— Massimo Pigliucci, Professor of Philosophy at the City College of New York, Author of many books on Stoicism
+It is, rather, the cognitive assent that such initial reactions to the offending action or words are, in fact, justified.”— Massimo Pigliucci, Professor of Philosophy at the City College of New York, Author of many books on Stoicism

 Anger is not something to be ashamed of.
 Everyone feels angry at some point in their lives, but the Stoics believed that it was important for people to control their anger and not let it control them.

 Anger, if not restrained, is frequently more hurtful to us than the injury that provokes it. — Lucius Annaeus Seneca